Pullay/odan/2019-09-21-slim4-compiling-assets-with-webpack.md

 The browser must load jQuery before other jQuery plugins can be used.
 For this reason, I would recommend bundling jQuery into a generally available asset file.

-Add a new weback entry in `webpack.config.js`:
+Add a new webpack entry in `webpack.config.js`:

 ```js
 module.exports = {